-As women age, their wisdom and confidence may grow, but the same cannot be said of their hormone levels.
-Many women are not aware of the impact that menopause has on their hormone levels, and in turn, their skin.
+As we age, our wisdom and confidence may grow, but the same cannot be said of our hormone levels.
+Many of us are not aware of the impact that menopause has on our hormone levels, and in turn, our skin.

 During menopause, the ovaries begin to stop producing the hormone estrogen, which causes collagen levels to decrease.
 Estrogen naturally stimulates and boosts collagen production.
 Collagen promotes skin thickness and elasticity and gives the skin its firmness, fullness, and structure.
 In the first five years after menopause, the skin loses up to 30% of its collagen.

 Decreasing collagen levels lead to diminished skin strength and elasticity.